decentralized-identity/credential-trust-establishment/credential-trust-establishment/spec.md

 }
 ```

-The version (stringified) is used to generate a unique name of the current version of governance file followed by the file extension (.json) Example:
+The "current_version" field contains a URL pointing to the most recently published file.
+The specific file name at this location is determined based on the current implementation.
+Example:

 ```json
 {